wangziminglab/wangziming.github.io/_pages/about.md

 Biography
 ------
 Ziming Wang is a master of philosophy postgraduate student in the Hong Kong University of Science and Technology (Guangzhou).
 His research interests lie in a wide range of topics related to control theory, multiagent system and nonlinear system.
 He has published in refereed journals, such as IEEE TNNLS, IEEE TCASII, Nonlinear Dynamics and Cognitive Computation.
-He is presently supervised by [Prof. Yu Huan](https://amslab.org/).
+He is presently supervised by [Prof. Yu Huan](https://amslab.org/) and co-supervised by [Prof. Yiding Ji](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/JI-Yiding/jiyiding).

 Education
 ------